Remmeauth/remme-core/docs/apis/ws.rst

 Transfer
 --------

-Delivers new token transfers from or to the address.
+Delivers new token transfers to or from the address.

-**The example of the request:**
+**An example of the request:**

 .. code-block:: javascript